-Problem Statement Narrative and Projected Goal:

-If the State's PRISM compliance is less than full participation, describe activities your State plans to implement to achieve full participation in PRISM.
+Problem Statement Narrative and Projected Goal: Describe activities your State plans to implement in order to maintain participation in PRISM at your current level (Full, Enhanced, Expanded) and ITD goals.

 The following contracts for ALPR and USDOT Number readers assist STP in identifying non-compliant motor carriers at two of the weigh stations, they are located on the mainline of travel on the interstates.